 - Imperialism would involve the need for a large standing army which would become a heavy tax burden.

-Pretend you are a senator back in 1898 (yes, you have to do this even if you’re female – we’re time traveling, so you can pretend to be a different gender).
+Pretend you are a senator back in 1898.
 Pick a region of the country and a party (both parties were for expansion, especially Southern Democrats).
-Which arguments hold more sway with you and why?
+Feel free to write from the POV of the Senator and give a speech either advocating expansion or opposing it, or just explain which arguments hold more sway with your Senator and why?
 Explain.